Processing Integrity Criteria 1.2

 During a SOC 2 audit, an auditor will assess compliance with processing integrity criteria 1.2 by using the following three points of focus:

-- The entity defines characteristics of processing inputs.
+- The entity defines the characteristics of processing inputs.

 - The entity evaluates processing inputs for compliance with defined input requirements.